-The question is how to have to regimes where a different equation is enforced based on the value of some function.
+The question is how to arrive at a system in which another equation is enforced based on the value of a function.
 To be fairly general, use the following statement:

 z = f(x) when y > 0 z = g(x) when y < 0